Invest in an Index or Trade?

 If you find this description if index investing confusing then please click here.
 This video describes it in under 2 minutes.

 A trader, although similar to an investor, typically operates in shorter time intervals hoping to get the maximum amount of return in the shortest space of time.
 When I think of investing I liken it to building long term wealth using index funds that follow the general return of the market, index investments follow the ‘efficient market hypothesis’.
 Summarised, this means investors are happy to get returns in line with that of the general market.
 Typically this warrants a 7-10% return per year on average.
+Deciding on to invest or trade ultimately comes down to your time restrictions and commitment to learn.

 To invest in index funds one needs to pick a small basket of assets and allocating a percentage of your wages or income to the strategy every month.
 The monthly buying of your desired mix of assets is done irrespective of whether the market is up or down.
 Typically, index investing means owning a basket of assets such as Index Funds, Bonds, Utilities or even Gold in some cases.